HARITJOSHI1/wasserstoff-BackendTask/README.md

 # 📚 NodeJs Project with MVC Architecture

 ## 🌟 Overview
 This project sets up a Node.js application using the Model-View-Controller (MVC) architecture.
 It includes a complete structure with Controllers, Services, DAOs, Models, and DTOs for handling CRUD operations on a User resource.
-It also incorporates validation, basic authentication, and unit testing.

 ### Tech Stack
 - **Node.js**